DuBois Park

 Historical Background

-The park's history is tied to the development of the area.
-It was originally part of a planned community constructed by the Vancouver Housing Authority in the Heights area after World War II.
+There's a bit of local history woven into this green space.
+The park was originally part of a planned community built by the Vancouver Housing Authority in the Heights area following World War II.

-The park is named after the DuBois family, who started the original mill on Salmon Creek around 1885 before moving their business to Vancouver shortly after.
+The name honors the DuBois family, who established the original mill on Salmon Creek around 1885.
+They later relocated their business operations to Vancouver shortly after, leaving their legacy in this peaceful neighborhood park.

 All Features & Facilities